NJ120903/Video_Bonanza/README.md

     </div>
     ```
 ## Upload to internet
-USE THE SAME FOLDER WHICH YOU WANT TO DISPLAY ON YOUR TOR NETWORK
+- USE THE SAME FOLDER WHICH YOU WANT TO DISPLAY ON YOUR Webpage
 #Start the server
 ```bash
 python3 -m http.server --bind 127.0.0.1 8080